david-pugh-gcell/GCellBeaconScanner_Android/README.md

 ##Adding the Library to your Project

+Use the module import wizard (File | New Module | Import .JAR or .AAR package) which will automatically add the .aar as a library module in your project.
+Alternatively you can import the aar manually using teh following steps:

 1. Download and Copy the **gcellbeaconscanlibrary-release-vX.aar** file into the libs folder in your Android Studio Project.
 2. Within your /build.gradle file add the following entry to allow the app to see the library locally